Anton-Gasse/Snake/README.md

 * Touch: tap the area of the screen in which direction the snake should go

 ## Customize
-You can customize the map when clicking the edit button (top-left corner)
+You can customize the map when the game is paused by clicking the edit button (top-left corner)
 * Left Click to add/delete a border
 * When the Snake goes off the map it teleports to the other side (don't forget to open it)